dimdenGD/ultimate-ws/README.md

 # Ultimate WS

 The *Ultimate* WebSocket server.
-Ultimate WS is a faster, drop-in replacement for `ws` module, with support for [Ultimate Express](https://github.com/dimdenGD/ultimate-express) http upgrades.
+Ultimate WS is an extremely fast, drop-in replacement for `ws` module, with support for [Ultimate Express](https://github.com/dimdenGD/ultimate-express) http upgrades.
 It uses [uWebSockets.js](https://github.com/uNetworking/uWebSockets.js) under the hood.

 It's useful when:
 - You want same API as `ws` module, but the speed of `uWebSockets.js`